China tourism rebounds over Golden Week but still below last year

 Since then, COVID-19 cases have ebbed, with no new community transmissions in mainland China since early August.

-"The consumption boom during the holiday is only the beginning of a long-lasting post-pandemic recovery in China, as we believe the recovery will be accelerating in the coming months and will further boost the rebound of China's economy," said Jay Xiao, CEO of Nasdaq-listed consumer finance platform LexinFintech.

-Still, the October Golden Week figures undershot last year's levels, even though the holiday period was extended this year by a day as it overlapped with China's mid-autumn festival.
+The October Golden Week figures undershot last year's levels, even though the holiday period was extended this year by a day as it overlapped with China's mid-autumn festival.

 The figures also defied some expectations that domestic tourism would be much stronger with cross-border travel restrictions and a dearth of international flights deterring millions of Chinese nationals from overseas trips.

-"Tourism revenue during the holiday period only rebounded to 69.9% of last year," she said, noting core inflation trended lower year-on-year to 0.5% growth in July and August, the lowest level since 2010."
+"Tourism revenue during the holiday period only rebounded to 69.9% of last year," Wang said, noting core inflation trended lower year-on-year to 0.5% growth in July and August, the lowest level since 2010.

 The soft CPI growth suggests domestic demand remained fragile.